7th Portuguese India Armada (Almeida, 1505): Appointment of Almeida

 This had been a long-gestating and controversial idea in the Portuguese court.
 When King John II of Portugal devised the plan of opening a sea-route to India, he thought primarily in terms of personal enrichment.
-An ambitious and centralizing monarch, John II saw wealth as a means to break the crown's dependence on the feudal nobility, and concentrate power in the king's hands.
+An ambitious and centralising monarch, John II saw wealth as a means to break the crown's dependence on the feudal nobility, and concentrate power in the king's hands.
 The spice trade was merely a means to build up the royal treasury.
 John II's successor, King Manuel I of Portugal, was a more traditional monarch, happy in the company of high nobles, with a more Medieval outlook, including an eagerness to spread religion and pursue 'holy war'.

 For the first few years of Manuel's reign, the India armadas had been largely handled by the 'pragmatic' party inherited from John II.
 They saw the India run largely as he had – a commercial venture – and tailored the missions accordingly.
 But the success of the early Portuguese armadas had now attracted other parties.
 The 'Medievalists' in the Portuguese court, notably Duarte Galvão, now wanted to give the India expeditions the glitter of a crusade, presenting it as the opening of a 'new front' in a holy war on Islam, a resumption of the old reconquista.
-Galvão openly romanticized about King Manuel personally conquering Jerusalem and even Mecca.
+Galvão openly romanticised about King Manuel personally conquering Jerusalem and even Mecca.

-The old pragmatists naturally balked at the prospect of turning their lucrative cash-making enterprise into a quixotic venture for holy glory.
+The old pragmatists naturally baulked at the prospect of turning their lucrative cash-making enterprise into a quixotic venture for holy glory.
 Court pragmatists like D. Diogo Lobo, Baron of Alvito, the powerful vedor da fazenda, fought hard to keep the India armadas from being diverted into messianic pursuits by Duarte Galvão's clique.